digital-asset/daml-finance/docs/source/concepts/lifecycling.rst

 step.

 Now, the issuer creates a lifecycle event defining the terms of dividend.
-In our example we can use the :ref:`DistributeDividend <type-daml-finance-interface-instrument-equity-transferable-24986>` choice on the :ref:`Equity <type-daml-finance-interface-holding-transferable-transferable-24986>` instrument to create such an event.
+In our example we can use the ``DistributeDividend`` choice on the :ref:`Equity <type-daml-finance-interface-instrument-equity-instrument-instrument-99859>` instrument to create such an event.
 This is merely a convenience choice available for equities, any workflow can be used to create new instrument versions and associated lifecycle events.

 .. image:: ../images/lifecycle_create_event.png
    :alt: The issuer creates a new ACME v2 instrument.
 They also create a distribution